kitten-science/kitten-scientists/README.md

 ### Userscript Manager (recommended)

-Grab a build from the [Releases page](https://github.com/kitten-science/kitten-scientists/releases) and install it.
+Grab the [latest stable build](https://github.com/kitten-science/kitten-scientists/releases/tag/v2.0.0-beta.2), or any other release from the [Releases page](https://github.com/kitten-science/kitten-scientists/releases) and install it.

 > If you don't have a userscript manager yet, [Tampermonkey](https://www.tampermonkey.net/) is a good solution for the most popular browsers.